-The other design point is that it is now very rare for CS grenades to be thrown, for they are generally projected using a small propellant charge from a launcher to a range of 100 m (110 yards) or more the launcher usually being some type of riot gun.
+The other design point is that it is now infrequent for CS grenades to be thrown, for they are generally projected using a small propellant charge from a launcher to a range of 100 m (110 yards) or more launcher, usually being some riot gun.

-When riot guns are used, the usual diameter of the grenade is 37-mm (1.456-in) but this is now generally regarded as being too small and the British army has opted for a grenade diameter of 66-mm (2.6-in) and uses a specialized launcher, the Grenade Discharger L1A1, rather than a riot gun to fire the grenade.
-CS is not the only modern form of the irritant agent, but it is certainly the type that is most widely used.
+When riot guns are used, the usual diameter of the grenade is 37-mm (1.456-in), but this is now generally regarded as being too small, and the British army has opted for a grenade diameter of 66-mm (2.6-in) and uses a specialized launcher, the Grenade Discharger L1A1, rather than a riot gun to fire the grenade.
+CS is not the only modern form of irritant agent, but it is certainly the type that is most widely used.

-Other irritant agents include mild hallucinogenic agents that impart a temporary feeling of panic or fear, but the use of such agent is disapproved by many on humanitarian grounds, and such weapons may thus be of the double-edged type, generating adverse publicity of more significance than any real advantage gained on basic riot-control terms.
+Other irritant agents include mild hallucinogenic agents that impart a temporary feeling of panic or fear.
+Still, the use of such agents is disapproved by many on humanitarian grounds, and such weapons may thus be of the double-edged type, generating adverse publicity of more significance than any real advantage gained on basic riot-control terms.

 Moreover, some of these ‘mind’ agents have a nasty habit of being just as effective on their users as on their intended targets, even when a respirator is being used.
-Most police and para-military respirators are limited in their effectiveness, providing protection only against CS and CN, and some powerful modern agents could overcome the protective properties of such equipment.
+Most police and para-military respirators are limited in their effectiveness, providing protection only against CS and CN.
+Some powerful modern agents could overcome the protective properties of such equipment.

 Kinetic riot control grenades

-Then for some time rubber was used before it was discovered that under certain circumstances rubber was also likely to cause injuries that were too severe.
-The current baton rounds are flat-ended PVC slugs that are not as heavy as rubber but are nonetheless likely to impart a powerful blow on the recipient.
+Then for some time, rubber was used before it was discovered that under certain circumstances, rubber was also likely to cause injuries that were too severe.
+The current baton rounds are flat-ended PVC slugs that are not as heavy as rubber but are nonetheless expected to impart a decisive blow on the recipient.

-It cannot be denied that baton rounds can and indeed to cause serious injuries if used at very close ranges, and have also caused a number of deaths.
-They are also very inaccurate and often have to be used as area weapons rather than a point target weapons.
-But around of this type can prove effective in breaking up hostile crowds, and when used with extreme care they can even disable ringleaders of a riot or other troublesome individuals.
+It cannot be denied that baton rounds can cause severe injuries if used at very close ranges and have also caused many deaths.
+They are also wildly inaccurate and often have to be used as area weapons rather than point target weapons.
+But around this type can prove effective in breaking up hostile crowds, and when used with extreme care, they can even disable ringleaders of a riot or other troublesome individuals.

-They can certainly keep crowds out of hand-thrown missile range.
-Despite this, the use of baton rounds has often resulted in a great public outcry against their employment.
+They can undoubtedly keep crowds out of hand-thrown missile range.
+Despite this, the use of baton rounds has often resulted in a tremendous public outcry against their employment.
 But in the absence of anything better, the baton round is an established anti-riot munition.